 How Much Water Does A Rabbit Drink?

-– They are not feeling well: If your rabbit is not drinking water, it could be a sign that they are not feeling well.
-Rabbits are very good at hiding illness, so any change in behavior should be taken seriously.
+• They are not feeling well: If your beloved bunny is not drinking water, this could be a warning that something has gone awry.
+Although rabbits are masters of disguising their sicknesses, any changes in behavior should always be taken seriously.

 Benefits of Water for Rabbits